 - The Gouritz Cluster Biosphere Reserve is also recognised by the UNESCO in terms of the Man and Biosphere Programme.

 Areas of conservation

-South Africa aims to expand the conservation areas under formal protection to the international standard of 10% of the total area of the country.
-South Africa is home to more than nine million hectares of protected areas network, which includes national parks, nature reserves and world heritage sites, equating to about 8% of the country’s land.
+South Africa is home to more than nine million ha of protected areas network, which includes national parks, nature reserves and world heritage sites.

 These areas are extensive, uninhabited and underdeveloped, and access is strictly controlled with no vehicles allowed.
 The highest management priority is the maintenance of the intrinsic wilderness character.